-To measure inclusive suffrage, a V-Dem indicator is used that designates the percentage of enfranchised adult citizens.
-Since inclusive voting rights have not really been a disputed issue in most countries during the third wave of democratization, and because the formal regulations are generally easily accessible and directly observational, it is less problematic that only one indicator is used to measure this subattribute.
+To measure Inclusive Suffrage, two V-Dem indicators are used.
+One of them designates the percentage of enfranchised adult citizens.
 The indicator only captures the formal regulations for citizens, however, and not the extent to which non-citizens can vote or the extent to which some people might informally be restricted in casting their votes.
-Moreover, once suffrage has formally been granted, the indicator does not capture whether it disappears in practice in the event of a coup, suspension/abolition of the constitution or a military regime that does not hold elections, unless a new constitution formally establishes a non-electoral regime or suffrage restrictions.
-Indicators on the actual distribution of political power across social classes, social identity groups and gender can be found under social rights.
+Once suffrage has formally been granted, the indicator does not capture whether it disappears in practice in the event of a coup, suspension/abolition of the constitution or a military regime that does not hold elections, unless a new constitution formally establishes a non-electoral regime or suffrage restrictions.
+To rectify this, the indicator is set to 0, based on the V-Dem electoral regime indicator, when elections are not on track due to some kind of interruption.
+This also applies to the other indicator, which refers to another important aspect of Inclusive Suffrage, namely, irregularities in voter registration.
+Indicators on the actual distribution of political power across social classes, social identity groups and gender are used to operationalize social rights.